elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

 ## Configuration

 Configuration files provide a mechanism for us to configure the environment of any application.
 Such configuration is done by the `config/config.exs` file.
+This config file is read at build time, when we compile our application.

 For example, we can configure IEx default prompt to another value.
 Let's create the `config/config.exs` file with the following content: